 A Bartholomew Smith (a descendant of the above) died in 1897.
 Until 1899 the house was occupied by Charles Adams Kemble.
 In that year the Charity Commissioners ordered the hospital to sell Greenhill House for at least £1000 plus £13 for the timber.
 So it was sold for £1013 to the lady who was by that time resident there, Eliza Burdett wife of Rev. William Jerome Burdett.

 It remained in her possession until 1922 when it is recorded that Eliza Burdett (then a widow) of Exmouth sold the property to Ada Hart of Burnham in Somerset for £1600.
-Click here for Cecil Rhodes’ recollections of Greenhill House at this time.
+Cecil Rhodes’ recollections provide an interesting account of Greenhill House at this time.
 At the time the property consisted of a dwelling house, gardens, stables and coach house, in all 2 acres, 2 roods and 19 perches.
 Ada Hart already owned the piece of land known as Greenhill.
 She had bought it from John Stukely Palmer Samborne in 1936.

 In 1946 Ada Hart (living in Pulteney Street, Bath) sold it to Miss Joan Eshelby for £5000, but she appears to have only kept it for two months because in June of the same year she sold it to J C Plews.
 His profession was describes a ‘gentleman’ and whose addeess was in Wakefield.
 The price was £8750.
 This can be accounted for by the extent of the property at the time; a dwelling house, gardens, stables and outbuildings as well as the piece of land known as Greenhill to east of the property and the cottage then occupied by the Misses Ida and Alice Walters.